Student Guide- Academic Policies

 - Faculty Action Regarding Violations of Academic Integrity

 - Graduate students are considered full time at six (6) or more hours and part time at fewer than six (6) hours.

 - Graduate students who are allowed to register with an incomplete file must complete the admission process including submitting all references, transcripts, and test scores no later than the end of their first semester or summer session of classes.
 Students who fail to complete the admission process become ineligible to register for the following semester.

-- Students must notify their advisor and the appropriate department (Business, Counseling, or Education) when any change is made to their enrollment status (i.e. add a class, drop a class, change a section, address, email, phone, etc.)
+- Students must notify their advisor and the appropriate department (Business, Counseling, Education, or Visual Arts) when any change is made to their enrollment status (i.e. add a class, drop a class, change a section, address, email, phone, etc.)